pashupati-singh/true-mine-3269/backend/README.md

 - Error responses include a message field with a description of the error.

 ## Security Considerations:
-- Authentication is not implemented in this dummy backend for simplicity.
+- Authentication is implemented in this backend.
 - Do not use this backend in a production environment without proper security measures.

 Please note that this documentation is for illustration purposes and does not include real functionalities.
 In a real-world scenario, the documentation would be much more comprehensive, detailed, and tailored to the specific backend system being described.